DukeAPO/dukeapo-client/README.md

 Woo nice, you're done with installation!

-## Env File

-The env file contains environment variables which are private to DukeAPO.
-Ask for the file from a project admin and copy the cotents into a .env file in the dukeapo-client directory.

 ## Writing code

 You'll want a text editor for writing code.
 I recommend using Sublime Text which is free.